aminography/WorldCitiesApp/README.md

 #### 3. Domain
 `domain` is a pure `Kotlin` module.
 It provides business logic via use-case classes and defines abstraction of repositories to be implemented in `data` module.
-In addition, use-case objects work as a bridge between `app` and `data` modules which is the only possible way for the `app` module to access provided data by the `data` module.
+In addition, use-case objects work as a bridge between `app` and `data` modules which is the only possible way for the `app` to access provided data by the `data` module.

 #### 4. Data
 `data` is an `Android` library module.
 It collaborates with the `Android` framework to provide data.
 All of the concrete classes